tuvoc-admin/tuvoc-laravel-test-assignment/README.md

 ## Database Setup
 - Create a new database for your project in MySQL or your preferred database system.
 - Update the .env file with your database credentials and with Email credential.
-- Migrate the database tables:	php artisan migrate
+- Migrate the database tables:	php artisan migrate --seed
-- Run for add default data: 	php artisan db:seed

 ## Development Server
+- Start npm development server: npm run build
 - Start the development server: php artisan serve
-- Start npm development server: npm run dev
 - Start a queue worker to process the email notification jobs: php artisan queue:work
-- Your application should now be accessible at http://localhost:8000
+- Your application should now be run at your localhost

+## About Project
+- Program to track student sessions

+### User authentication Module
+	- user can authenticate using below details
+	- email: test@example.com, password: 123456

+### Students Module
+	- Create student
+	- List Student

+### Below Done API's
+	- Find Postman collection attached as Assignment_tuvoc.postman_collection
+	- login - Default login with email:test@example.com, password:123456
+	- addStudent
+	- listStudent
+	- updateAvailability
+	- scheduleSession
+	- rateSession